Baseball New Zealand: Central City

-The Central City Baseball Club was formed in 2007 and play out of Fearon Park in Mt Roskill.
+The Central City Baseball Club was formed in 2007 and plays out of War Memorial Park in Mt Roskill.
+The club fields teams in all available levels of baseball ranging from T-Ball to adult recreational and competitive grades.

 Howick-Pakuranga

 The Howick-Pakuranga club is located in Pakuranga adjacent to the rugby club at Lloyd Elsmore Park.

 North Shore City

 Established in 2010 and based at several grounds around the North Shore.

 West City

 West City Baseball Club plays its home games at McLeod Park in Te Atatū South and is part of the Auckland Baseball Association.

 In December 2008, West City hosted Masashiro Tanaka, star Olympian Japanese baseball player from the Rakuten Eagles of Japan.

 Canterbury

 The Canterbury Baseball Club was founded in 2003 and is located at Avonhead Park, on the western edge of Christchurch.
 It has 3 clubs that play in its premier competition (Astros, Selwyn Braves and the Redbirds).
 Each year, teams from Canterbury and Nelson play in the Jim Kaat Invitational (named after MLB Hall of Famer Jim Kaat) in a variety of age groups.